Addicted to Bass

 "Addicted to Bass" is a song by Josh Abrahams (Puretone) and Amiel Daemion, featuring Daemion on vocals.
-It reached the top 20 in the Australian charts in 1998.
 It originally appeared on Abrahams' 1998 album, Sweet Distorted Holiday, and was later included on the 2002 album Stuck in a Groove—credited to Abrahams' alias Puretone.
-The original release reached number 15 in Australia and number 27 in New Zealand, while the 2002 remix version by Apollo 440 reached number two on the UK Singles Chart and number one on the US Dance Club Play chart.
+The original release reached number 15 in Australia and number 27 in New Zealand, while the 2002 remix version by Apollo 440 reached number two on the UK Singles Chart and number one on the US Billboard Dance Club Play chart.

 In 2015, the song was listed at number 14 in In the Mix's '100 Greatest Australian Dance Tracks of All Time' with Nick Jarvis saying "With its memorable, sing-along vocals, nudge-wink drug references and – best of all – that monstrous pre-dubstep bassline paired with scattershot jungle breakbeats, it was a perfect fusion of radio-friendly pop smarts and club madness".

 Australian success

 Abrahams met Amiel in 1997.
 They collaborated in the writing and recording of his album Sweet Distorted Holiday, released in 1998, and the single was credited to Josh Abrahams and Amiel Daemion.
 The song became a hit when released on Shock Records in 1998 reaching the top 20 of the Australian charts and eventually being certified.
 The Australian Record Industry Association listed the song as its 100th best-selling single for 1998 in its end of year chart.
 The song was also popular in the Triple J Hottest 100, 1998 being voted at number 16 and appearing on the compilation CD.

 The song also enjoyed a strong critical response.
 It was nominated for the Australian Performing Right Association "Song of the Year" in the awards held in May 1999, losing to "Buses and Trains" by Bachelor Girl.
 Abrahams was nominated for five Australian Recording Industry Association Awards in 1999 including "Record of the Year" and "Music Video of the Year" for "Addicted to Bass".
 While "Addicted to Bass" lost out to "The Day You Come" by Powderfinger in the "Record of the Year", he won in the "Best Independent Release" and "Best Dance Artist Album" categories for Sweet Distorted Holiday.